oVirt/ovirt-site/source/develop/developer-guide/migrating_to_github.md

 Within the `Manage access` section:
 - Ensure `oVirt/Admins` team has Administrator role for the project
+- Add `oVirt/Developers` with Triage role
-- Setup additional roles as needed
+- Setup additional roles as needed, e.g. Maintain or Write for maintainers

 Within the `Security & Analysis` section:
 - Enable Dependabot features